In addition to

 retry_after: Number of seconds (as an integer or a floating point number) until this rate limit expires.

 categories: Semicolon-separated list of data categories.
 If empty, this limit applies to all categories.
+While these categories might look similar to the envelope item types, they are not identical, and have slight differences.

 scope: The scope that this limit applies to.
 Can be ignored by SDKs.